dogeystamp/chess_inator/nnue/README.md

 zcat train_data/*.tsv.gz | gzip > combined_training.tsv.gz

 # optimize a neural network, saving weights (by default) to `weights.pth`.
-# this process may be interrupted and resumed, at the cost of losing some
+# this process may be interrupted and resumed, at the cost of losing an
-# training epochs.
+# unfinished epoch.
-./s3_train_neural_net.py combined_training.tsv.gz
+./s3_train_neural_net.py combined_training.tsv.gz --log log_training.csv
 ```